pdefusco/CDE119_ACE_WORKSHOP/README.md

 3. Orchestrate pipelines with Airflow.
 4. Use the CDE CLI to execute Spark Submits and more from your local machine.
 5. Use the CDE Spark Submit Migration Tool to automatically convert a Spark Submit to a CDE Spark Submit.
+6. Build a Python App leveraging the CDE API and monitor multiple CDE Virtual Clusters at the same time.

-Throughout these labs, you are going to deploy an ELT (Extract, Load, Transform) data pipeline that extracts data stored on AWS S3 object storage, loads it into the Cloudera Data Lakehouse and transforms it for reporting purposes.
+Throughout these labs, you are going to deploy an ELT (Extract, Load, Transform) data pipeline that extracts data stored on AWS S3 (or Azure ADLS) object storage, loads it into the Cloudera Data Lakehouse and transforms it for reporting purposes.

 ```mermaid
 graph LR